8 Major Mobile Testing Challenges & Solution (2022 Updated)

-The growing mobile sales pressure has resulted in the growing mobile applications day after day.
+The growing pressure on mobile sales has resulted in ever-increasing daily mobile applications.
 There is an application for every task we want to achieve through mobile devices.
-Frameworks and development tools also enhance the overall process reducing the efforts in application development.
-But let’s not forget that the advancements have been on both of the sides.
+Frameworks and development tools also enhance the overall process, reducing application development efforts.
+Let’s not forget that advancements improve on both sides.

-If mobile application development has become easier, mobile devices and user preferences have also changed a lot.
-This builds up a wall of challenges that testers and developers have to go through.
+If mobile application development has become more accessible, mobile devices and user preferences have also changed significantly.
+This builds up a wall of challenges that testers and developers must overcome.
 This will be the crux of this post.
 In this post, we will analyze these challenges of mobile app testing and how we can manage them.

 1. Variety of Mobile Applications

 While talking about mobile applications, the first thing that comes to our mind is the various mobile application icons.
-Although the native mobile apps are only a subset of applications we are talking about but the overall picture is much bigger.
-Mobile applications do not only include “tap-and-install” applications but also web applications and hybrid applications.
+Although the native mobile apps are only a subset of applications we are talking about, the overall picture is much more significant.
+Mobile applications include “ta”-and-install” web and hybrid applications.
 Each one of them has its own set of challenges and testing methods.

-While performing the mobile app testing, we need to take care of specific challenges for each of them.
+While performing the mobile app testing, we must address specific challenges for each.
 We cannot implement a textbook standard solution for all of the applications.
-For example, a web application would not be able to store the data into the mobile device but a native application would be.
+For example, a web application would not be able to store the data on a mobile device, but a native application would be.

 This feature would make native app data communications much faster than web applications.
-Hence, we need to keep in mind that we design the use cases and scenarios for mobile app testing according to the type of application we are dealing with.
+Hence, we must keep in mind that we design the use cases and scenarios for mobile app testing according to the type of application we are dealing with.

 2. Long List of Operating Systems

 An operating system is the engine of the mobile device.
-It helps the applications run on the device and each of the operating systems is different in their own terms and working.
-The Android operating system is different than the iOS operating system and they both are different from the Tizen operating system.
+It helps the applications run on the device, and each operating system is different in its terms and working.
+The Android operating system is other from the iOS operating system, and both are different from the Tizen operating system.
 Not only among the cross-developers, but operating systems also differ in their working within different versions.
-For example, there might be a feature X supported in Android Jellybean but not in Android Lollipop versions.
+For example, Android Jellybean might support feature X but not in other Android versions.

 The end-user could be running your mobile application on any operating system.
-If your application is a web-based mobile app, you also need to take care of the browser versions on top of the operating system.
+If your application is a web-based mobile app, you must take care of the browser versions on top of the operating system.
 This becomes a big challenge for QA testers and people related to testing.

 The perfect solution to overcome this challenge is to go for cross-device testing.
 Cross-device testing helps you analyze the consistency of the mobile app across various browsers (via cross-browser testing) and operating systems.
 This facilitates mobile app testing and keeps you prepared before any mishap.
-There are various online tools that help in cross-device testing.
+Various online tools help in cross-device testing.
 One such tool is Testsigma.

-Testsigma provides real devices to be used for native applications and since the end-user will also be on a real device, this method provides precise performance and metrics for your application under test.
-Along with the advantage of real devices, you get the latest operating systems with defined specifications and the benefits of Testsigma’s Android Native App testing infrastructure.
+Testsigma provides real devices for native application testing.
+Since the end-user will also be on an actual device, this method offers precise performance and metrics for your application under test.
+With the advantage of real instruments, you get the latest operating systems with defined specifications and the benefits of Testsigma’s Android Native App testing infrastructure.